MrPigss/BetterJSONStorage/README.rst

 ************
 The benchmarks are done on fixtures of real data:

+For now only storage numbers are available but preliminary testing shows around 10x faster reads and writes.

 * citm_catalog.json, 1.7MiB, concert data, containing nested dictionaries of strings and arrays of integers, indented.
 * canada.json, 2.2MiB, coordinates of the Canadian border in GeoJSON format, containing floats and arrays, indented.
 * twitter.json, 631.5KiB, results of a search on Twitter for "一", containing CJK strings, dictionaries of strings and arrays of dictionaries, indented.